-The long-range cost estimates, based as they are on assumptions reflecting the possible variations in long-range trends in such cost factors as fertility, mortality, retirement rates, and family composition, while producing a wide range in possible costs several decades ahead. show a fairly narrow range in possible costs in the shorter run future.
-This is because the economic factors which may show significant ups and downs in the short run are assumed in the long-range estimates to have a smooth trend.
-Thus, for example, the estimates assume that the volume of employment will average out over the long run somewhat below full employment.
-The estimates also assume that average annual earnings will remain level.7 However reasonable these assumptions may be for the long-range estimates, they cannot be used for estimates designed to show expected operations over a short-run period.
+will remain level.
+However reasonable these assumptions may be for the long-range estimates, they cannot be used for estimates designed to show expected operations over a short-run period.
 Here the possible variations arising from the economic factors will be very significant, and the Council believes that there is need for cost estimates that take these economic factors into account.

 As stated above, the Council believes that when the contribution rate approaches the level of a reasonable minimum estimate of the costs over a period of many decades into the future, decisions about the imposition of further rate increases, if needed, should be guided largely by estimates covering a period of 15 or 20 years.
-Like the estimates covering the period of 5 future years that are presented in the annual reports of the board of trustees, these 15- or 20-year forecasts should be based on assumptions which take into account future developments with respect to economic as well as population
+Like the estimates covering the period of 5 future years that are presented in the Annual Reports of the Board of Trustees, these 15- or 20-year forecasts should be based on assumptions which take into account future developments with respect to economic as well as population changes.